api3dao/old-api3-docs/docs/chainapi/user-guides/README.md

 This section will step you through deploying an Airnode using a configuration that was built when creating an integration.
 An integration can be used for multiple deployments if desired.
-Deployments can be made on ASW or GCP.
+Deployments can be made on AWS or GCP.